As the world turns to technology to track and contain the COVID-19 pandemic, could this spell the end of digital privacy rights?

 - Custom apps developed to enable communication between health care professionals and patients, to keep people informed with official communications and to provide a warning if an individual has been in close proximity to someone testing positive.
 There are other use cases mentioned below.

-- Mobile phone companies are being asked, or already have, subscribers’ geotracking data, or already have, allowing the modeling of infection predictions based on actual phone subscribers’ movements.
+- Mobile phone companies are being asked, or already have, subscribers’ geotracking data, allowing the modeling of infection predictions based on actual phone subscribers’ movements.

 - Popular social media apps also track location, unless the member has elected not to share location data.
 There are stories circulating in the media that some governments have approached the leaders of social media companies to explore the opportunity of using their data to see if social distancing is effective.